asaduzmn/Documentation/readme.md

 3. Your set up is complete now power this virtual machine to start the installation process.
 4. Upon booting from the ".iso" or "bootable media kit, you will be welcomed with a screen presenting multiple options.
 To initiate the installation process of Ubuntu 24.04, you must select the "Try or Install Ubuntu" option and hit the Enter key.
 5. Now choose language for ubuntu.
 For me it is english.
-6. Now accessiblity you can leave what is default and press next button.
+6. Now accessibility you can leave what is default and press next button.
 7. Choose keyboard layout for me it is **English(US)** and press next button.
 8. In connect to the internet section choose **wired connection** and press next button.
 9. Then choose **Install ubuntu** option and press next.